 The 5G system shall support authorization of the UE for Ranging/SL positioning communication in unicast mode, broadcast/groupcast mode.

-The 5G system shall support authorization of the AF, 5GC NF, LCS Client or SL Positioning Client UE, for Ranging/SL Positioning service exposure.
+The 5G system shall support authorization of the AF, 5GC NF, LCS Client or SL Positioning Client UE, for Ranging/SL Positioning service exposure.The 5G system shall support authorization of the SL Target UE/SL Reference UE/Located UE for Ranging/SL Positioning service privacy information sharing between peer UEs.

 The 5G system shall support privacy protection of the to-be-measured UEs for Ranging/SL Positioning service exposure.

+Note: It is assumed that all the SL UE(s) selected as SL Positioning Server UE are assumed to be trusted and therefore not required for authorization.